WeOur Volunteers

 - Assist Neighbors during Shopping

 We use the volunteer program Bloomerang (previously called InItLive).
 You will be asked to answer a few general questions and sign our liability waiver before you can sign up.
 Once you’re in, you will see a list of opportunities that you might like to participate in.
 Join each opportunity you’d like and then choose your shifts from there!
-And if you don’t find something that works for you or if you have a group that you’d like to sign up for a shift, email our volunteer coordinator Anna Jones.
+And if you don’t find something that works for you or if you have a group that you’d like to sign up for a shift, email our volunteer coordinator Carmen Colon.

 FAQs